What time is Midsomer Murders on ITV?

-The UK’s longest-running up to date detective drama is again!
-Properly, form of.
-ITV has been drip-feeding us sequence 20 of Midsomer Murders since March 2019, and now the broadcaster is lastly set to air the final two episodes within the sequence.
+The UK’s longest-running modern detective drama is again!
+Effectively, kind of.
+ITV has been drip-feeding us collection 20 of Midsomer Murders since March 2019, and now the broadcaster is lastly set to air the final two episodes within the collection.

 When is Midsomer Murders again on TV?